Jump diffusion

 Jump diffusion is a stochastic process that involves jumps and diffusion.
-It has important applications in magnetic reconnection, coronal mass ejections, condensed matter physics, option pricing, and pattern theory and computational vision.
+It is a type of Lévy process.
+It has important applications in magnetic reconnection, coronal mass ejections, condensed matter physics, and pattern theory and computational vision.

 In physics

 In crystals, atomic diffusion typically consists of jumps between vacant lattice sites.
 On time and length scales that average over many single jumps, the net motion of the jumping atoms can be described as regular diffusion.